Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 Facts About the Sui Dynasty

-There were two emperors who ruled the Sui Empire.
+• Two emperors ruled the Sui Empire.

-The first emperor Yang Jian was one of the most extraordinary sovereigns, and the second Yang Guang was one of the most controversial ones in the history of China.
+• The first emperor Yang Jian was one of the most extraordinary sovereigns, and the second, Yang Guang, was one of the most controversial ones in the history of China.

 Emperor Yang Guang was an excellent poet too.